Visit our Sister Sites:

 Holiday Insights

-If you have the space, chances are you grow corn.
-There's nothing like the taste of corn picked moments before it's put into a pot of boiling water to cook.
+If you have the space, chances are you are growing corn.
+There's nothing like the taste of sweet corn picked moments before it's put into a pot of boiling water , or placed on the grill.

-If you do grow corn (and, we hope that you do), there are plenty of varieties to choose from.Varieties include yellow, white, and bi-colors.
+If you grow sweet corn (and, we sure hope you do), there are plenty of varieties to choose from.Varieties include yellow, white, and bi-colors.
 There's popcorn and ornamental corn.
 And, don't forget the broom corn...honest!

 How to Grow Corn: